-Dr. Zoritza Kiresiewa works as a Fellow in the fields of bioeconomy and sustainable development at Ecologic Institute.
+Dr. Zoritza Kiresiewa works as a Senior Fellow in the fields of bioeconomy and sustainable development at Ecologic Institute.
 Her other research interests include international development, climate adaptation and land management.
 Dr. Zoritza Kiresiewa coordinates the European research activities at Ecologic Institute.
 A native Bulgarian speaker, she is fluent in German and English and has a good knowledge of Russian.

 Previously, Dr. Zoritza Kiresiewa was involved in stakeholder analysis in the field of climate change adaptation which dealt with the interests and perceptions of relevant stakeholders from policy, industry and civil society and the trade-offs between the different stakeholders groups.
 As a native speaker, Dr. Zoritza Kiresiewa is involved in projects for the implementation of diverse European directives and environmental policies in Bulgaria.
 Between 2014 and 2017, she coordinated the framework contract "Studies in the Field of Environment, Climate Change, Energy and Space Policy" for the European Committee of the Regions.

 Dr. Zoritza Kiresiewa studied geography at the Free University of Berlin (FU Berlin) with a focus on development policy and environmental protection.
 Her doctoral thesis examined land management, the development of livelihood and climate adaptation strategies at the local level as well as the promotion of sustainable resource use by development organizations in Mongolia.